Trump appears to emulate ‘sex act’ on microphone after melting down over mic problems

 Trump was complaining about the microphone and told the crowd the stand was too low.
 “I came in today, I said, and, you know, this is after four of these things I’ve been in all fairness.
 I mean, I’m a human being, right?
 I come in, and here’s the problem…”

-He grabbed the microphone stand and appeared to simulate fellating the microphone stand.
-“Way too low,” he said in between the gestures.
+He grabbed the microphone stand and made gestures with his hand and mouth before saying: “Way too low”.

-A short clip of the bizarre moment started circulating on social media.
+A short clip of the bizarre moment started circulating on social media, and was even shared by the KamalaHQ Twitter profile with a “?” as a caption.

 “This is not normal.
 Trump is disgusting, unhinged and unfit to represent the United States.
 Vote him out.”